qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-load-balancing.md

 1. The *Forwarding rules* page will appear, and the new forwarding rule will be listed.
 1. The new load balancer will appear under the **Load balancers** item.
 It will automatically be given the same name as the selected URL map.

 The new load balancer is now active and ready for testing with public traffic.
-The public IP address for your load balancer is listed on both the *Forwarding rules* and the *Load balancers* page.
+The external IP address for your load balancer is listed on both the *Forwarding rules* and the *Load balancers* page.

 #### Enabling SSL in the backend